-The Israelite House of David Archives & Collections has utilized the online collection cataloging system CatalogIt since 2023.
+The Israelite House of David Archives & Collections has utilized the online collections management system CatalogIt since 2023.
 Cataloging our collections will take years, if not decades.
 Once live, the public will be able to search by person, date, place, or tag to explore the items we steward.

 An example of what will be available to the public once the Archives & Collections' CatalogIt is accessible to the public.